RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Quickstart/README.md

   caption="Configuring LoRa Parameters"
 />

-3. After configuration of the LoRaWAN parameters, the next step is to setup the device address and sessions keys.
+3. After configuration of the LoRaWAN parameters, the next step is to set up the device address and sessions keys.
 You need the use the values from the TTN console.

 - Device Address: **260BDE80**
 - Application Session Key: **A585903A949C2B2D44B55E99E94CB533**